Benefits During Retirement

 Vacation, floating holiday, or compensatory time paid out at retirement is not included as WRS earnings.
 Such time used to extend active employment is included as WRS earnings.
 The retirement date is the employee’s last day in a paid status, whether physically at work or using paid leave time.

 An employee participating in deferred compensation may choose to put the value of accrued paid leave time (other than sick leave with a total value that exceeds $2,000) in that account, up to the annual maximum.
+An employee wishing to defer leave payouts into their deferred compensation account will need to file a change of election form with Central Payroll by the end of the month prior to the month in which the final paycheck will be issued.

 Retirees may reduce coverage at retirement or any time afterward.
 A retiree who drops all life insurance coverage may not re-enroll.